cfengine/documentation/getting-started/known-issues.markdown

 **This is very important:**

 The `package_update_command` attribute is missing in `update/update_bins.cf`.
-Add this line manually under Solaris package_method() section and let it roll out before doing the Solaris upgrade.
-Otherwise, your Solaris clients will be left alone without CFEngine running on the hosts!
+Add this line manually under the Solaris package_method() section and let it roll out before you do the Solaris upgrade.
+Otherwise, your Solaris clients will be left without CFEngine running on the hosts!

 `update/update_bins.cf`: